Parent page: Managing Lifecycles for Items

 - Specific user-defined Role.

 Permissions for a particular state transition are defined in the associated State Transition Properties dialog, accessed from the applicable States and Transitions region of the lifecycle definition currently being configured in the Edit Lifecycle Definitions dialog.

-To edit the properties of a transition, click to select it, then click on the control at the far right.
+To edit the properties of a transition, click to select it, then click on the control, at the far right.

 Access controls for defining permissions for the state transition being edited.

 The State Transition Permissions field reflects the type of permission control that is to be employed for the transition.
-While two entries are listed - Controlled and Using Approvals - an Altium 365 Workspace and self-managed Altium Concord Pro support only the former.
+While two entries are listed - Controlled and Using Approvals - an Altium 365 Workspace and Altium Concord Pro support only the former.

 The Controlled permission type allows you to refine exactly who can perform this transition, through specification of one or more users and/or roles.
 This type of local permission control is used in combination with permissions set at the global level (see How Permissions are Applied).
 Use the controls in the region below to define permitted entities accordingly.
-By default, the Anyone entity is added, meaning that all users at this local level are permitted to perform the transition.
+By default, the Public entity is added, meaning that all users at this local level are permitted to perform the transition.

 How Permissions are Applied

 For a user to be able to perform the state transition, the following conditions must be met:

 - They must have permission at the global level to Move revision between lifecycle states (defined in the Edit Operation Permissions dialog).